oliverdjbrown/javacript-testing/README.md

    mm-dd-yyyy, mm/dd/yyyy or dd-mm-yyyy, dd/mm/yyyy

 4. Write a JavaScript program to find the area of a triangle where lengths of the three of its sides are 5, 6, 7.

+5. Write a JavaScript program to rotate the string 'w3resource' in right direction by periodically removing one letter from the end of the string and attaching it to the front.